evekhm/DRLS-GCP/README.md

 Be aware that each component of DRLS has its own README where you will find more detailed documentation.
 This document **is not designed to replace those individual READMEs**.

 ## CI/CD Integration using GitLab <a name="cicd"></a>
+**If you are a Developer and want to contribute, check this [guide](DevDeployment.md) on the steps how to setup Argolis Deployment environment as part of CI/CD.**

-Refer to this  [guide](gitLab/DRLS-GCPd) for instructions on CI/CD deployment using GitLab.
+Refer to this [documentation](GitLabREADME.md) for more details about CI/CD deployment using GitLab.

+Additional information on GitLab Deployment [Use Cases](GitLabCICD_UseCases.md).

+## Known Constraints
+Project constraint: Limit: 21 IP addresses globally.
+For a deployment: 6 end points are created (6 IP addresses are reserved) => Each project can handle only max 3 deployments

+DNS name can be max 63 symbols
+This outs constraints on the namespace name and project-id. (to be elaborated)

 ## Prerequisites  <a name="prerequisites"></a>
 Note, following commands should be run from GCP Terminal.